-CSU students must meet the following minimum eligibility criteria in order to be approved for education abroad participation as a CSU student.
-Depending on the study abroad program type, there may be additional program specific admissions procedures.
-Please contact the Center.
+CSU students must meet the following minimum eligibility criteria in order to be approved for education abroad.
+Depending on the study abroad program type, there may be additional admission requirements.

-- Must be a degree-seeking student at CSU in good academic and judicial standing.
+- Current degree-seeking student in good academic and conduct standing at CSU.

-- Good academic standing means: 2.0 cumulative undergraduate GPA or higher (3.0 or higher required of graduate students); must not be on academic probation.
+- 2.0 cumulative undergraduate GPA or higher (3.0 or higher if graduate-level); may not be on warning or probation.

-- Good judicial standing means: applicants must not be under judicial sanction or review by the Office of Judicial Affairs.
-Students may not have any current sanctions in violation of the Student Conduct Code including: recommendation of expulsion, recommendation of suspension, disciplinary probation, reprimand, restitution, restriction, community service, counseling, holds, or other which would prevent success abroad as determined by the CSU Office of Judicial Affairs.
+- Clear conduct record as determined by the Office of Judicial Affairs, Student Life.
+Students may not have any current sanctions in violation of the Student Conduct Code including: recommendation of expulsion, recommendation of suspension, disciplinary probation, reprimand, restitution, restriction, community service, counseling, holds, or other which could prevent success abroad.

-- Must have completed one (1) successful semester at CSU if a transfer student or two (2) successful semesters if new first-year student; CSU students in first-year ("freshman") status may not study abroad.
+- Successfully completed one (1) semester at CSU if a transfer student or two (2) semesters if new first-year student.

-- Must be in good standing with the Office of Treasury Services.
+- In good standing with the Cashiers/ Office of Treasury Services.

-- Must be enrolled fill-time at CSU in the semesters immediately prior to and during the education abroad experience.
+- Enrolled full-time at CSU in the semesters immediately prior to and during the education abroad experience.

-- Who are Project 60 students will be considered on a case-by-case basis for participation in CSU Faculty-led Programs Abroad (FLPA) only.
+- College Credit Plus and Project 60 students will be considered on a case-by-case basis for CSU Faculty-led Programs Abroad (FLPA).

-As part of the general education approval review process, the following items are considered for each education abroad program:
+As part of the general review process, the following items are considered:

-- Location and General Safety of the Education Abroad Program:
+- Location and General Safety of the Education Abroad Program and hosting nation:

 - applications for programs located in countries where the U.S. Department of State has an Advisory Level 3 or 4 will be reviewed by the International Travel Review Committee.
 CSU students should not presume that education abroad participation is a given in these localities.
 CSU reserves the right to bar participation in certain study abroad sites or localities.
 In general, travel to a Level 4 destination is not permitted.